 The software comes with basic PDF editing features like adding/removing/redacting text and adding annotations.
-If you’re looking for more advanced features, then this software is definitely not for you.
+If you’re looking for more advanced features, then this software is not for you.
 Also, Inkscape allows you to edit only one page at a time, which can be quite troublesome and time-consuming.
-On the bright side, the software is totally free, supports different operating systems and handles fonts like no other.
+On the bright side, the software is free, supports different operating systems, and handles fonts like no other.

 This editing tool has been specifically designed for merging and splitting PDF documents and pages.
-It also caters to the affinities of CLI enthusiasts as it comes with a command-line tool as well, namely PDFtk Server, which can be added to your software for internal PDF manipulation.
+It also caters to the affinities of CLI enthusiasts as it comes with a command-line tool as well, namely PDFtk Server.
+It can be added to your software for internal PDF manipulation.

-PDFtk is basically free, but if anyone is looking for some advanced features, then you can opt for the paid version known as PDFtk Pro.
-Alongside the primary functions, the paid version allows you to quickly rotate, watermark, stamp and secure your PDF documents and pages.
+PDFtk is free, but if anyone is looking for some advanced features, then you can opt for the paid version known as PDFtk Pro.
+Alongside the primary functions, the paid version allows you to rotate quickly, watermark, stamp, and secure your PDF documents and pages.

 Okular is yet another free and open-source software to be included in this list.
 It offers basic features such as adding/deleting text, inline notes, stamps, highlighting, and freehand line-drawing.
-If you are looking for a PDF editor with the best annotation functionality, the optimal option would be to go for Okular due to the fact that it is also a drawing tool.
+If you are looking for a PDF editor with the best annotation functionality, the optimal option would be to go for Okular because it is also a drawing tool.

-However, we should note that Okular uses a different approach towards PDF editing.
+However, we should note that Okular uses a different approach to PDF editing.
 It requires you to select the text you want to edit and make the relevant changes from the clipboard.
-This can be difficult for some people, but it will be a piece of cake once you get a hang of it.
+This can be difficult for some people, but it will be a piece of cake once you get the hang of it.
 It also supports systems with Windows and Mac.

 8. Foxit Reader

-We won’t refer to Foxit Reader as just another PDF editor due to the fact that it is based on cloud-based technology.
+We won’t refer to Foxit Reader as just another PDF editor because it is based on cloud-based technology.
 It integrates cloud computing into your ordinary PDF-viewing experience.
 Besides all the basic PDF editing features, the software enables you to share your documents on the cloud.

 It helps you to manage the security your documents using signing, encrypting, granting/revoking access.
 The software also promotes collaboration with the ability to collectively review and annotate documents.
 Not to mention that the software is also free to install.
 Just like most of the editors in this list, Foxit Reader is easy-to-use and supports Windows and Mac platforms as well.

-GIMP definitely has a variety of different features, which range from GNU image manipulation to even PDF editing.
-Although it provides only basic PDF editing options, you will not have to install a separate software just to edit some text if you already have GIMP on your computer.
+GIMP has a variety of different features, which range from GNU image manipulation to even PDF editing.
+Although it provides only basic PDF editing options, you will not have to install separate software to edit some text if you already have GIMP on your computer.

 GIMP works on most operating systems and is also free, which can be quite hard to believe considering its extensive features.

 With this, our list comes to an end.
 For this article, we have handpicked all of the above software that meets our well-constructed criteria.
-However, each editor on this list has its own benefits and caters to the demands of a specific group of users.
-Therefore, we tried adding-in as many different PDF editors as we could so that all the readers are able to find at least one editor that best suits their needs.
+However, each editor on this list has its benefits and caters to the demands of a specific group of users.
+Therefore, we tried adding-in as many different PDF editors as we could so that all the readers can find at least one editor that best suits their needs.

 Have any other PDF editor in mind?
 Just comment it down below.